thoughtspot/thoughtspot.github.io/_admin/loading/sharding.md

 ;
 ```

+If a dimension table is joined to multiple fact tables, all of the fact tables
+must be sharded in the same way as the dimension table.
+Self-joins are not
+supported.

-## Sharded (distributed) fact tables
+## Joining two sharded fact tables

-You can also join two sharded fact tables with different shard keys, otherwise
+You can also join two sharded fact tables with different shard keys, this is
 know as _non co-sharded_ tables.
 It may take a while to join two tables sharded
 on different keys since a lot of data redistribution is required.
 Therefore,
 ThoughtSpot recommends that you use a common shard key for two fact tables.